jakubl7545/latex-access/CODE_OF_CONDUCT.md

 Examples of behaviour that contributes to creating a positive environment
 include:
 * Using welcoming and inclusive language
 	* NOTE: Inclusive, by definition and implication, is intended to implicitly, as well as explicitly, cover the scope of one's rhetoric and attitude towards other peoples' viewpoints and experiences.
-Please be respectful of others and be prepared to openly agree to disagree.
 * Gracefully offering and accepting constructive criticism
 * Focusing on what is best for the community
 * Showing empathy towards other community members